The Courant & Robbins Contradiction

 - does not prove that such numbers cannot possibly be covered by some interval that is centered on a number in the list,

-- does it prove that a collection of such numbers - each of which is a single isolated point - can constitute a length.
+- does not prove that a collection of such numbers - each of which is a single isolated point - can constitute a length.

 It is well known that the rational numbers (numbers that are fractions) between 0 and 1 can be listed (See Appendix: Listing the rational numbers and One-to-one correspondences).
 They can be set in a list so that for any natural number, there is a corresponding fraction between 0 and 1, and every rational number between 0 and 1 is included in this list.
 Since that is the case, we can apply the same argument as in the proof above to the fractions between 0 and 1.